pariweshsubedi/libra-kubernetes-document-verification/README.md

 # Starting a kubernetes network

-Configuration defined for kubernetes network uses docker images form [docker repository](https://hub.docker.com/r/pariwesh/thesis/tags) which for different libra components but under the same docker repository.
+Configuration defined for kubernetes network uses docker images from [docker repository](https://hub.docker.com/r/pariwesh/thesis/tags).
+Here, different libra components are present under the same docker repository but tagged such that it represents different components for the libra network.
 These images are used as a part of kubernetes configuration.
 All the configuration and scripts relating to starting your own kubernetes network resides under `kube/libra/` directory.
+Among them two important ones are:

 - `start.sh` - starts core validator node and monitoring nodes(prometheis, grafana) in a kubernetes network with libra validators.
 Validator templates are defined in [kube/libra/template/validator.tmpl.yaml](https://github.com/pariweshsubedi/libra-kubernetes-document-verification/blob/master/kube/libra/template/validator.tmpl.yaml) and can be used to configure network variables such as validator seeds, docker images for validators/safetyrules/initialization container, container ports, etc.
 - `stop.sh` - stops all nodes started by the `start.sh` script